siudeer/airspace-hugo/exampleSite/content/english/service.md

     animal movement, we focus on the various implications  movement has on animal such as predator-prey interactions, migration, disease spread, and impact of human activities on their movement.
-Our research strives to improve our understanding of these species ecology while finding ways of ensuring a safe future for these species.
+Our research strives to improve our understanding of these species' ecology while finding ways of ensuring a safe future for these species.
   image: images/swel_pics.jpg
   button: